Date with Baby – Japanese Passport & Pickup in Shinjuku

 The last time we went I used the baby carrier.
 I realized that I made a mistake in using the stroller.
 I had no idea how to navigate the stairs of the underground passageway.
 We took elevator to ground level, walking through the Tokyo Metropolitan Government Building (Tochou).
 Then we rode a different elevator to get back to the underground passageway leading to the Passport Center.

-After living in Nishi-Shinjuku and complained lots when I moved to east Tokyo with my husband.
+After living in Nishi-Shinjuku I complained lots when I moved to east Tokyo with my husband.
 The convenience of life there is unbeatable.
 However, life in Nishi-Shinjuku is perhaps only convenient if you’re single.

 But, look at this view, though…